EmadXYZ/EmadXYZ/README.md

 ## 💬 Quote I Love:

-> "A display connected to a digital computer gives us a chance to gain familiarity with concepts not realizable in the physical world.
-It's a looking glass into a mathematical wonderland." — *Ivan Sutherland*
+> "The computer was born to solve problems that did not exist before." — *Bill Gates*

 ---